 “There were cracks on all four corners of Maman’s bedroom, and they were hungry.
 Black, jagged, and deep, they resembled outstretched hands whose claws leaned toward the center, anticipating when they could devour her whole.
 They were Maman’s biggest nuisance.
 Over the years, she’d squandered thousands to get them painted over, but there was no polymer in the world that could overpower a vengeful spirit.
 She knew their brownstone was askew ever since Iris had been born.
 Cups stained in the cupboard minutes after they had been washed.
 Subtle sounds like fingernails scraping against windows or sharp winds on the inside persisted”(CB 96).

-These happenings are related to and a result of all the lives the Melancon women, of whom Maman is one, have chosen not to save.
+These happenings are related to and a result of all the lives Maman and other Melancon women, have chosen not to save.
 They are the dead come calling.
 Why have they chosen not to save certain people’s lives?
 Well, it’s complicated.

 “Moving to Harlem had brought its challenges.
 The camellia red beans, White Lily flour, Creole seasoning, and Louisiana hot sauce did not cook so richly here.
 In the summertime, the scent of fried chicken wafted through the air.
 Then in the colder months, the air smelled of nothing but rain.
 They substituted their gardens for flowerpots, lawns for stoops, camphor oil for their bodies.
 But at least they owned their brownstone outright”(CB 98).

 When she catches her husband with another woman, a singer whose identity revealed at the end of the book may be missed by some readers, (hint hint), she kicks him out and needs to make it on her own with her two daughters.